-This Executive Summary is intended to assist stakeholders in navigating the data outlined within the 2022 Testing Figures Report (2022 Report) and to highlight overall trends.
+This Executive Summary is intended to assist stakeholders in navigating the data outlined within the 2023 Testing Figures Report (2023 Report) and to highlight overall trends.

-The 2022 Report summarizes the results of all the samples WADA-accredited Laboratories analyzed and reported into WADA's Anti-Doping Administration and Management System (ADAMS) in 2022.
-This is the second set of global testing figures under the version of the World Anti-Doping Code (Code) that came into effect in January 2021.
-The 2022 Report - which includes this Executive Summary and subreports by Laboratory, Sport, Testing Authority (TA) and Athlete Biological Passport (ABP) Blood Analysis - includes in- and out-of-competition urine samples; blood, dried blood spot (DBS) and ABP blood data; and the resulting Adverse Analytical Findings (AAFs) and Atypical Findings (ATFs).
+The 2023 Report summarizes the results of all the samples WADA-accredited Laboratories analyzed and reported into WADA's Anti-Doping Administration and Management System (ADAMS) in 2023.
+This is the third set of global testing figures under the version of the World Anti-Doping Code (Code) that came into effect in January 2021.
+The 2023 Report - which includes this Executive Summary and subreports by Laboratory, Sport, Testing Authority (TA) and Athlete Biological Passport (ABP) Blood Analysis - includes in- and out-of-competition urine samples; blood, dried blood spot (DBS) and ABP blood data; and the resulting Adverse Analytical Findings (AAFs) and Atypical Findings (ATFs).

-The 2022 Testing Figures Report only focuses on Signatory anti-doping data that is reported into ADAMS and no longer includes data that is not reported into ADAMS.
+The 2023 Testing Figures Report only focuses on Signatory anti-doping data that is reported into ADAMS and does not include data that is not reported into ADAMS.